lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 sbt:akkaKafkaTutorial> kafkaStreamsModelServerCustomStore/compile:runMain com.lightbend.scala.custom.modelserver.ModelServer
 ...
 ```
+Alternatively you can run it from within IntelliJ by clicking
+at `com.lightbend.scala.custom.modelserver.ModelServer` (Scala, based on Java APIs)
+or `com.lightbend.scala.custom.modelserver.ModelServerFluent` (Scala, based on Scala APIs)
+or `com.lightbend.java.standard.modelserver.ModelServer` (java)
+and pick `Run ModelServer` or `Run ModelServerFluent`

 Once running, visit these links:

 * http://localhost:8888/state/instance for the list of currently deployed instances
-* http://localhost:8888/state/instance for the current state of execution for a given model.
+* http://localhost:8888/state/value for the current state of execution for a given model.

-TODO: the second URL looks wrong.

 ## Production Considerations